dart-lang/native/pkgs/native_assets_cli/lib/src/model/build_config_CHANGELOG.md

 ## 1.3.0

-- Rev version to know whether the Dart/Flutter SDK can consume `BuildOutput.assetsForLinking`. the key will not be read and the list of assets to be linked will be empty.
+- Rev version to know whether the Dart/Flutter SDK can consume `BuildOutput.assetsForLinking`.
+In earlier versions the key will not be read and the list of assets to be linked will be empty.

 ## 1.2.0